IntersectMBO/credential-manager/doc/read-the-docs-site/system-overview/roles.rst

 The voting role authorizes votes.
 This is the main working group in the system
 - they are the ones with the responsibility to deliberate and decide how to vote on governance actions, write and publish rationale documents, and coordinate with the orchestrator to publish votes.
-The are able to perform the following actions:
+They are able to perform the following actions:

 * Vote on governance actions.